 The primary factor that determines the amount of smoke your flame gives off is what you’re burning.
 Avoid using “young” logs in your fire.
-Young specifically refers to not only youngling trees (saplings are a no-no!), but to logs that have not had time to properly cure.
-A properly seasoned log should be left to a dry, warm area for at least six months.
+Young specifically refers not only to youngling trees (saplings are a no-no!), but to logs that have not had time to properly cure.
+A properly seasoned log should be left in a dry, warm area for at least six months.
 More, if your climate is wet or humid.

 Other Factors to Reduce Smoke in Your Fire Pit

 - Avoid foliage.
 Leaves, twigs, and tufts of living greenery will smolder your fire, making it smelly and smoky in record time.

 - Don’t use tinder past getting the flame started.
 A plug of newspaper is a good way to start your flame, but adding more once the fire is established will only serve to create puffs of noxious smoke.

 - Keep it clean.
 Residue can create an unclean flame that generates a lot of smoke and makes starting fires in the future harder.
 A good, stiff wire brush does wonders here, but use caution and avoid damaging the pit lining.

 - Soft for kindling, hard for burning.
 Using scraps of “softwood,” such as pine, will help you get your flame going, but softwoods burn cooler than hardwoods, thus creating more smoke.